OldManUmby/SRD.Wiki/index.md

 ## Why Markdown Format?

 **Markdown is a lightweight markup language** with plain text formatting syntax created by [John Gruber](https://daringfireball.net).
-It is designed so that it can be converted to HTML and many other formats using any number of various Markdown editors.
-Markdown is often used to format readme files, for writing books, blogs, and messages, or to simply create rich text using a plain text or Markdown editor.
+By its very nature, being a plain text file, it is designed to add future-proofing to any set of documents while still maintaining basic text and table formatting options.